SpaceX launches caring robot, beer malt and ‘mighty mice’

 The recycled capsule should arrive Sunday.

 The Falcon rocket blasted off from Cape Canaveral a day late because of high winds.
-SpaceX aimed to recover the new booster on a barge just off the coast in the Atlantic so it could be reused.
+SpaceX recovered the new booster on a barge just off the coast in the Atlantic several minutes following liftoff so it could be reused.
+SpaceX employees in Southern California cheered when the booster landed, and again a few minutes later when the capsule reached orbit.

 This is SpaceX’s 19th supply run for NASA.